 - Designing a scalable and performing self-learning control approach requiring limited external experts

 - Increasing awareness on the need to control DHC networks in a smart way

-EnergyVille is the project coordinator of the H2020 STORM project and is responsible for the coordination, research and implementation activities carried out on the intelligent district heating and cooling controller.
-EnergyVille will develop this controller in close cooperation with NODA from Sweden, a Scandinavian company and leader in intelligent energy systems.
-The network controller will be evaluated in different seasons and implemented in 2 demo sites.
+EnergyVille/VITO was the project coordinator of the H2020 STORM project and was responsible for the coordination, research and implementation activities carried out on the intelligent district heating and cooling controller.
+EnergyVille/VITO developed this controller in close cooperation with NODA from Sweden, a Scandinavian company and leader in intelligent energy systems.
+The network controller was evaluated in different seasons and implemented in 2 demo sites.